You have questions, we have answers!

-Do we have enough sun in New England for PV?
+Do we have enough sun in MA and VT for PV?

-Yes, A system rated at 2 kW will produce about 2,400 kWh annually in New England.
+Yes, A system rated at 2 kW will produce about 2,400 kWh annually.
 This is enough to provide one quarter of the average New England home’s electricity.
 For homes with efficient appliances and lighting, and conservative energy users, a 2 kW system may provide much more of the energy than the household needs.
 Because New England uses more energy in summer time when photovoltaic production is at its peak, the clean electricity produced by grid-connected systems is especially valuable.

 How much energy will my PV modules produce?

-A 1 kW PV array installed optimally in Massachusetts or New York should produce on the order of 1,200 kWh per year from 20 year meteorological averages.
+A 1 kW PV array installed optimally in Massachusetts should produce on the order of 1,200 kWh per year from 20 year meteorological averages.
 Our Berkshire customers have averaged 1158 kWh per year per kW in the past four years.

 What are the environmental benefits of a PV system?

 PV clean energy displaces the carbon dioxide, nitrogen oxide, sulfur dioxide, mercury and heavy metal particulates that result from burning fossil fuels to generate electricity.
 A PV system in our region produces best in summer when grid electricity demands are highest and when the dirtiest power plants are in peak operation.
 In Massachusetts every solar kilowatt hour defers on average about 0.72 lbs. of Co2 , 0.0001 grams of Sulfur Dioxide, 0.0005 grams of Nitrogen Oxides, and 0.0002 mg of Mercury.